 \subsection{Multi-Instance \& Interaction Mask Tracks}

 For each video and its instance set, we uniformly sample frames and use GroundingDINO~\citep{liu2024groundingdinomarryingdino} to generate multiple bounding box candidates per instance ID $k$, each with a confidence score.
 We begin with the highest-confidence candidate; if it fails VLM verification, we move to the next highest and continue until one verifies or all fail.
-A VLM~\citep{openai2024gpt4technicalreport} inspects each candidate as a visual prompt together with the class label and the appearance description of $k$ extracted from Sec.~\ref{dataset:caption_processing} and decides whether it matches the target instance.
-The first verified candidate becomes the anchor frame and the bounding box.
+A VLM~\citep{openai2024gpt4technicalreport} inspects each candidate as visual prompt together with the class label and the appearance description of $k$ from Sec.~\ref{dataset:caption_processing} and decides whether it matches the target instance.
+The first verified candidate becomes the anchor frame and box.
 From the anchor, we initialize SAM2~\citep{ravi2024sam2segmentimages} and propagate masks through the clip to obtain a per-ID instance track $M_k$.
-If all candidates fail, we remove $k$ and exclude any interaction that is related to it.
+If all candidates fail we remove $k$ and drop any interaction that is linked to it.
 Videos with no remaining valid interactions are discarded.

 Finally, human annotators manually inspect and filter residual errors, such as mask drift, missing frames, or misaligned clips.
-Fig.~\ref{supple:a3_dataset_examples} and Fig.~\ref{supple:a3_dataset_examples_additional} provide examples of the final dataset we curated.
-More details are illustrated in Appendix~\ref{supple:dataset}.
+Fig.~\ref{supple:a3_dataset_examples}, Fig.~\ref{supple:a3_dataset_examples_additional}, Fig.~\ref{supple:a3_dataset_example4} and Fig.~\ref{supple:a3_dataset_example3} provide examples of the final dataset we curated.
+More details including data statistics are provided in Appendix~\ref{supple:dataset}.